BioSeq/Microbiome-graph/README.md

 ###Step 2: Producing an aesthetically pleasing graph in R

 Using the csv files produced in Python, and the iGraph package in R, a weighted graph is produced.
+_Requirements: installation of the igraph and extrafont packages_